 Some of the situations in which one should take PEP include the following:

-- Having consensual sex without using a condom or other barrier method or realizing that the protection method broke after completing the act
+- Having consensual sex without using a condom or other barrier method or if the protection method broke during the act

 - Being a victim of sexual assault